SquareScreamYT/conlangs/chielbaric.md

 ### Consonants

 Phonemes are written in the International Phonetic Alphabet.
 Voiceless consonants are on the left and voiced on the right.
 The orthography is written in Cyrillic, which are enclosed in angle brackets `<>`.
-FOr ease of typing, please use [this site](https://sq.is-a.dev/conlangs/chielbaric_kb) to type characters.
+For ease of typing, please use [this site](https://sq.is-a.dev/conlangs/chielbaric_kb) to type characters.

 |           | Bilabial   | Dental   | Alveolar     | Postalveolar | Palatal | Dorsal     | Glottal  |
 |-----------|------------|----------|--------------|--------------|---------|------------|----------|